 Full & Half Day Outings |

-| No matter how much you and your honey enjoy a long hike or bike ride,
+No matter how much you and your honey enjoy a long hike or

-may have to put more effort towards preparing for your outing than you've
+and complain.
+You may have to put more effort towards

-been used to doing, but it's well worth it if the little one(s) look
+it's well worth it if the little one(s) look forward to these

-forward to these adventures.
+adventures.
 Here are a few ideas to get you started.

 Make a map of the terrain you'll be covering.
 Mark points of interest for your children and places where they'll receive a treat.
 The treat could be a snack, the privilege of using a camera to take a picture, stopping to play a game of tag or climb a tree ...
 Pack snacks that are special treats, or better yet, let your child pick a treat from the grocery store.
 Buy disposable cameras that your chil(dren) can use to record their version of the day.
 Spend time later helping them make the pictures into a special book.
 A cell phone can smooth the way for a reluctant teenager to spend an entire day away from friends.
 Fifteen minutes of talk time once or twice during the day can make the outing seem exotic, or at least do-able. |